Kaedim/working-at-kaedim/README.md

 We are hiring for a lot of roles.
 Priorities: Software Engineer, Machine Learning Engineer, UI/UX Designer, Customer Support Engineer, Customer Success Manager, 3D Artist

-You can apply through [Wellfound](https://wellfound.com/company/kaedim/jobs) OR by emailing recruiting@kaedim3d.com with your CV, LinkedIn link, GitHub/portfolio link, and one paragraph of a cover letter.
+You can apply by filling [this short survey](https://join-kaedim.notion.site/) or through [Wellfound](https://wellfound.com/company/kaedim/jobs).

 If you are a 3D Artist interested in joining our **global, remote** team of 3D Artists, please contact recruiting3d@kaedim.com for more information about the hiring process.
 All other roles are 5 days in the office.